 Indian Country is more than a legal entity and a state of mind.
 It is a place journalism must find – by going there – walking the ground, encountering the people, asking questions, listening to the answers.

 – Mark Trehant

 But, ultimately, finding those unique stories in Indian Country is hard work.
 It requires persistence and an inquiring mind.
-And, more often than not, it takes a trip to the rez (or, in the case of an urban Aboriginal community, a trip to THAT side of town).
+And, more often than not, it takes a trip to the rez (or, in the case of an urban Indigenous community, a trip to THAT side of town).

-You’ll find much greater success in finding stories in Aboriginal communities if you get off the phone and do your research in person.
+You’ll find much greater success in finding stories in Indigenous communities if you get off the phone and do your research in person.
 The distrust of mainstream media that’s built up over years (referred to by one reporter as “guilty until proven innocent” syndrome) often dissolves when a reporter simply takes the time to meet with a story subject.

 But, to really listen, you’ll need to set aside (at least momentarily) two frames of storytelling hardwired into most news reporters: the hunt for conflict and negative news.